ShadowSpeedrun/ShadowSpeedrun.github.io/docs/ShadowSX.md

 ### Emulator Changes
 The following changes were made to the default Dolphin configuration to improve game perforance.

-#### Base set of Custom Textures
+#### Recommended Settings
-There's a base set of Custom Textures that should be use to clearly show that the game is Shadow SX instead of regular Shadow.
+Included in the download is a set of recommended settings that have been tested to provide a good gameplay experience.
+If that is not the case for you, reach out to let us know.

 #### Overclocking with Dolphin Settings
 Since Shadow SX and the console Shadow releases will not be comparable, Shadow SX will utilize the Dolphin Emulator's ability to run at a higher clock frequency for better perforance and a smoother experience.
 This should play similar to running on Nintendont on a Nintendo Wii.